Boundary Layer Turbine (BLT)

 New research by Statim Technology LLC and NuEnergy has resulted in the re-introduction of Tesla’s dream, and under development is an ultra-high-efficiency version.

 Our development utilizes advanced rotary dynamics and space-age materials to make it efficient, stable, and commercially viable.
 We have created a new design which makes use of improved delineation of physics, newer materials, manufacturing, and better components.
-While the work is ongoing, a new level of hyper-efficient turbine pumps and electrical generation engines are slated for initial release and production in late 2013.

 An electrical generation unit capable of 80 kilowatts/ hour, fitting within a one-cubic-foot space, and weighing less than ten pounds is the first project currently in prototype stage.
 An up-scaling of this unit is projected for municipal use and will follow shortly thereafter.